harrietrc/loadimpact-docs/jekyll/_v4/getting-started/load-impact-trial-guide.md

 ***

+### Creating a test from Browser Activity (Using the Chrome Recorder)

+When running performance tests, you should make your test cases as realistic as possible.
+An easy way to do this is to record a browser session.
+Use the [Load Impact k6 Test Script Recorder](https://chrome.google.com/webstore/detail/load-impact-k6-test-scrip/docmmckkhiefiadappjepjllcoemijpj), available in the Chrome Web Store.

+Click on **Create New Test** and select **Browser recording**, as shown in Figure 1 above.

+Follow the steps as shown in the Load Impact UI to download the chrome extension, start a recording, stop recording, save the test script, and run the test.
+Then, check your test results.

+***

 ### Creating a test from Browser Activity (Converting a HAR file)

-When running performance tests, you should make your test cases as realistic as possible.
-One way to do this is to capture activity in your browser and save it as a HAR file.
+A second way to create realistic tests is to capture activity in your browser and save it as a HAR file.
 Here is a list of [tools that can output HAR files]({{ site.baseurl }}/4.0/how-to-tutorials/how-to-convert-har-to-k6-test/#tools-that-can-output-har-files) from another document in this knowledge base.

 **Also note: **k6 has a built-in HAR converter that will read HAR files and convert them to k6 test scripts that can then be executed.
 Refer to [this document]({{ site.baseurl }}/4.0/how-to-tutorials/how-to-convert-har-to-k6-test/) on converting HAR files locally.

-Click on **Create New Test** and select **Browser recording**, as shown in the middle of Figure 1 above.
+Click on **Create New Test** and select **HAR file upload**, as shown in Figure 1 above.

 ![Figure 4]({{ site.baseurl }}/assets/img/v4/getting-started/load-impact-trial-guide/create-har-file-test.png)